Prabhukiranpk26/United-National-Sustainable-Development-Goals/README.md

-**Financing the 2030 Agenda for Sustainable Development - Data Analytics Project**
+**Financing the 2030 Agenda for Sustainable Development - Data Analytics Project- GaiaViz Application**

 This repository contains the code and resources for the data analytics engineering project focusing on the "Financing the 2030 Agenda for Sustainable Development" dataset.
 This project involves downloading, cleaning, transforming, and analyzing data related to the United Nations Sustainable Development Goals (SDGs), with an emphasis on financing aspects of global development.